-- A. Turn room thermostat to its lowest or OFF setting. - B. If you can do so safely, turn gas off.
-Use manual shutoff valve at gas meter or on propane (LP gas) tank (you may need wrench or (tools).
-If you can safely turn off electricity at the main circuit panel, do so.
-If you cannot do these safely, leave your home or building immediately.
-Call your gas supplier or fire department from a neighbor's phone for help. - C. Your furnace should now be off.
-If it is, call your service technician or gas supplier.
+- Turn room thermostat to its lowest or OFF setting. - b.
+If you can do so safely, turn gas off.
+Use manual shutoff valve at gas meter or on propane (LP) gas tank.
+You may need a wrench or tools.
+If you can safely turn off electricity at the main circuit circuit panel, do so.
+If you cannot do these things safely, leave your home or building immediately.
+Call your gas supplier or fire department from a neighbor's phone for help.

-- D. If your furnace continues to run, leave your home or building immediately.
+- c.
+Your furnace should now be off.
+If it is, call your service technician or gas supplier. - d.
+If your furnace continuers to run, leave your home or building immediately.
 Call your gas supplier or fire department from a neighbor's phone for help. - 3.
 Possible Emergency: Your thermostat is set above room temperature.
-The blower is on, but the air coming from your room registers is hot, then cold, then hot, then cold in a continuing cycle.
+The blower is on but the air coming from your room registers is hot, then cold, then hot, then cold in a continuing cycle.
 This condition indicates lack of airflow through furnace.

-- A. Make sure air filters are clean and installed correctly. - B. Check that registers and return air grilles are open and unobstructed. - C. If condition continues, call your local qualified service technician or gas supplier. - Possible Emergency: While furnace is operating, you smell unfamiliar odors that go away when furnace is off.
+- a.
+Make sure air filter is clean and installed correctly. - Check that registers and return air grilles are open and unobstructed. - If condition continues, call your local qualified service technician or gas supplier. - Possible Emergency: While furnace is operating, you smell unfamiliar odors that go away when furnace is off.

-WARNING: Unfamiliar odors may mean gas or aldehydes are present which could result in damage, injury or death.
+Unfamiliar odors may mean gas or aldehydes are present which could result in damage, injury or death.

-- A. Turn thermostat to its lowest or OFF setting. - B. Move gas valve control level to OFF. - C. If blower is not operating, immediately turn off electricity to furnace using shut off device near furnace or at main circuit panel. - D. If blower is operating, wait five minutes for furnace to cool down and then turn off electricity to furnace using shutoff device near furnace or at main circuit panel. - B. Call your local qualified service technician or gas supplier. - POSSIBLE EMERGENCY: Main electrical circuit breaker for furnace cannot be reset without tripping again or new fuses continue to blow.
+- a.
+Turn thermostat to its lowest or OFF setting. - b.
+Move gas valve control level to OFF. - c.
+If blower is not operating, immediately turn of electricity to furnace using shutoff device near furnace or at main circuit panel. - d.
+If blower is operating, wait five minutes for furnace to cool down and then turn off electricity to furnace using shutoff device near furnace or at main circuit panel. - e.
+Call your local qualified service technician or gas supplier. - Possible Emergency: Main electrical circuit breaker for furnace cannot be reset without tripping again or new fuses continue to blow.

-- A. Move gas valve control level to OFF. - B. Call your local qualified service technician or gas supplier.
+- a.
+Move gas valve control level to OFF. - b.
+Call your local qualified service technician or gas supplier.

-SECTION 5 -- OPERATING YOUR FURNACE
+SECTION 5 • OPERATING YOUR FURNACE

-After reading the Safety Information and Precautions, follow Operating Instructions on front door of furnace and instructions repeated here.
+After reading the Safety Information and Precautions follow Operating Instructions on front door of furnace and instructions repeated here.

-WARNING: If you do not exactly follow these instructions, a fire or explosion could occur, resulting in damage, injury or death.
+If you do not follow these instructions exactly a fire or explosion could occur resulting in damage, injury or death.